-MMS 308 - Sports Media Practicum III 1.0 Credit(s)
+MMS 308 - Sports Media Practicum III

 Sports Media Practicum III focuses on skill development in sports radio broadcasting, video production, and print media.
 Students will develop on-air performance based on the needs of the target audience, use advanced editing techniques, gather information and statistics for broadcasts and publications, and write for various types of media.